sinae99/Active-Directory-Home-Lab/README.md

 After creating the domain, it’s time to install the Windows 10 client.

-I am going to install Windows 10 Enterprise for this (somehow, Home Edition wont work! idk why), and afterward, we need to add this PC to the domain.
+I am going to install Windows 10 Enterprise for this, and afterward, we need to add this PC to the domain.

 Setting > About > Rename this PC > Advanced and then change domain or workgroup in Computer Name/Domain Changes select member of Domain and type "firstdomain"